Cwarburg/MLOPS-group-67/README.md

 >
 > Recommended answer length: 100-200 words
 >
-> Example:
-> *We used ... for managing our dependencies.
-The list of dependencies was auto-generated using ... .
-To get a*
-> *complete copy of our development environment, one would have to run the following commands*
->
 > Answer:

---- question 4 fill here ---
+We used 'uv' to manage the dependencies.
+If a new group member were to join the project, they would have to run the command 'uv venv', which looks at the 'pyproject.toml' file and copies the dependencies.

 ### Question 5